cloudberrydb/cloudberrydb/readmes/README.Conda.md

 Anaconda (https://www.continuum.io/) is an excellent Python distribution for machine learning and analytics which also provide its own package tracking/management tools.
-GPDB support plpython which can make use of all features provided by Anaconda.
-Note that GPDB only supports Python 2.7 now.
+CBDB support plpython which can make use of all features provided by Anaconda.
+Note that CBDB only supports Python 2.7 now.
-Although plpython might be built with Python 3.x, other Python tools in GPDB won't work with Python 3.x.
+Although plpython might be built with Python 3.x, other Python tools in CBDB won't work with Python 3.x.

-You can try following steps to run Anaconda with GPDB from source code.
+You can try following steps to run Anaconda with CBDB from source code.

 ## Install Anaconda.
 We use miniconda here.